In this section, you can ask applicants to upload supplemental documentation, such as:

 - Click the Editor link at the top.

 - Click the Documents checkbox on the left, then click the Documents link.

-- In the Applicant Instructions field, add text that prompts applicants to upload the document type, along with relevant instructions.
+- In the Applicant Instructions field, add text that prompts applicants to upload the document types, along with relevant instructions.

-- Specify the maximum number of documents that applicants can upload.
-If you set the document to required, this will be the number of documents applicants must upload to apply to your program.
-If the document is not required, this will be the number of documents applicants have the option of uploading, but can still apply without doing so.
+- Select the maximum number of documents that applicants can upload.
 You cannot collect more than five documents for an individual document type regardless of whether it is required or optional.

 - Click Save.

 All activated document types are grouped together based on their requirements (i.e., required or optional).
 Once configured, you can reorder your document types by dragging and dropping.

 When adding instructions to this page, only include instructions that deal with completing the Documents portion of the Program Materials section.
 Including requirements or information regarding documents collected in other areas of the application (e.g., the letters of reference collected in the core application) may confuse applicants.
 Broader instructions like these can be added to your branding page.
 Also, ensure that your instructions are clear and specific.